5 Ways To Create A Positive Onboarding Experience

 Make sure their logins are organised and readily available to them.
-If you’ve got cool company merch, put together a little care package for them so they feel involved with the company from the beginning plus, there’s a chance they will share it on their socials which is great for your companies brand.
+If you’ve got cool company merch, put together a little care package for them so they feel involved with the company from the beginning, plus, there’s a chance they will share it on their socials which is great for employer branding.

 Spread the word

 Bringing on a new team member is an epic win for everyone, it means the business is growing and you have more hands on the desk, so don’t forget to share that with the rest of the team!

 From the interns to the senior executives, everyone should know that someone new is joining the team and to keep an eye out for them in case they need help with anything.